 The key things to note here are:

-In the Nutritional Optimisation Masterclass and Data-Driven Fasting we set even tighter limits than this.
-We recommend that people look to reduce the processed carbs in their diet if their blood sugars rise by more than 1.6 mmol/L or 30 mg/dL.
+In the Nutritional Optimisation Masterclass and Data-Driven Fasting, we set even tighter limits than this.
+We recommend that people reduce the processed carbs in their diet if their blood sugars rise by more than 1.6 mmol/L or 30 mg/dL.

 The chart below shows the hourly glucose chart from our Data-Driven Fasting app.
 In the first week of our Data-Driven Fasting Challenges, we guide people to dial back their carbohydrate intake to avoid overfilling their glucose fuel tank.
 But once you’ve ticked that box, you only need to focus on your premeal blood sugars to make progress.